daisy/pipeline/src/_wiki/WebServiceAPI.md

 A *client* is an application using the Pipeline via its API.
 Examples of clients are web applications and command line utilities.
 A client is not a human user.

+A *data type* determines the possible values a script option can take.
+It is defined in an XML syntax (a subset of RelaxNG).

 ## Accessing Resources